Okay. That’s a corny title. But food from this part of the world offers something everyone will like.

 Just as we Americans enjoy foods from neighboring Mexico and recipes coming with our “melting pot” immigrants, foods from surrounding countries have made their way into Jordan.
 Most of the dishes I will cover in this blog post fall into that category, but the first one is pure Jordanian.

 This main course has its roots in the Bedouin culture.
 It is the special meal cooked to celebrate life events and to cement an agreement.
 Entwined with the country’s famous hospitality, it is rightly called its national dish.
-Butter, yogurt, big hunks of camel or sheep meat (in the Bedouin style), sometimes calf meat, and the all-important rice, all combine in this fatty meal which is eaten by rolling it into a ball with the right hand.
-(No left hand allowed in any eating exercise).
+Butter, yogurt, big hunks of camel or sheep meat (in the Bedouin style), sometimes calf meat, all combine in this fatty meal which is eaten by rolling it into a ball with the right hand.

 Nowadays, in a nod to tourists, some cooks will use chicken, but there is a famous saying, “Chicken mansaf won’t satisfy a true Jordanian.